monkey/duda-blog/README.md

 # Duda I/O Blog

-This is the Blogging system used on http://blog.duda.io, a C based web service that generate and expose HTML from Markdown files.
+This is the Blogging system used on http://blog.duda.io, a C based web service that generate and expose rendered Markdown files in HTML format.

-It do not aim to be a complete blogging tool such as Wordpress, just only the basics to cover Duda I/O project needs.
+It do not aim to be a complete blogging tool such as Wordpress, just only the basics to cover Duda I/O project needs:

+ * a made at home Blog
+ * Entries that can look as documentation or technical articles more than a common Blog post.
+ * Managed from the command line
+ * Place another Duda I/O application.

 ## Build Requirements